The coming methane age – will it ever end?

 What are the drivers?
 Methane is much, much, much cleaner to burn than any other mainstream primary thermal energy source.
 Yaaaawn.
 I think that has not been news for you.
 OK, just did not want to omit it because no matter how many times we hear it, it’s the most significant advantage it has over all others.

-Just imagine all that filtering technology used to prevent the toxic, cancer-causing byproducts of diesel combustion to reach our organisms.
-That means we produce stuff that kills us in the first place just in order to apply shitloads of technology to filter it and finally dispose of it so it does eventually not kill us.
+Just imagine all that filtering technology used to prevent the toxic, cancer-causing byproducts of diesel combustion from reaching our organisms.
+That means we produce stuff that kills us in the first place just to apply shitloads of technology to filter it and finally dispose of it so it does eventually not kill us.
 Ain’t that nuts?

 The same applies even more to coal and heavy oils.
 And still to lesser degrees to gasoline the other light distillates.
 Not at all producing the filth in the first place would make a lot more sense, wouldn’t it?